opendatasoft/ods-documentation/source/creating_content/02_integrating_content/integrate_content.rst

 ----------------------------
 If you have an account on Twitter, you can create Twitter "widgets" from your Twitter account page, which are designed to be integrated in other websites (like a blog).
 When you create a widget, Twitter provides you with a little "code" to paste in your
 HTML code.
-Due to security concerns, JavaScript is blocked in OpenDataSoft pages editor, so you can't directly use the code provided by Twitter.
-However, we provide an OpenDataSoft widget to achieve this instead.
+Due to security concerns, JavaScript is blocked in Opendatasoft pages editor, so you can't directly use the code provided by Twitter.
+However, we provide an Opendatasoft widget to achieve this instead.

 First, you need to capture the "Widget ID", which is present in the first line of the code, in the ``data-widget-id`` attribute: